 As an equestrian, your goal should be to keep your horse in his beautiful and natural form.
-Who doesn’t love to see a beautiful horse and rider due?
+Who doesn’t love to see a beautiful horse and rider?

-The problem is, riders have the idea that training starts ugly and gets better as they progress.
-So much of what is learnt with horses focuses on getting obedience first that we forget that we forget to ‘catch the apples’ falling into our hands.
+The problem is, we have the idea that training starts ugly and gets better as we progress.
+So much of what is learnt with horses focuses on getting obedience first that we forget to ‘catch the apples’ falling into our hands.

 |See my mom’s lower back looks tense.
 Although Soleil is stepping nicely under with his hindquarters, his expression is terse.|